AhmedYasser06/multi-task-chest-xray-analysis-system/README.md

 # MultiCheXNet (PyTorch)

-A clean PyTorch reimplementation of **MultiCheXNet** — a single DenseNet-121 encoder shared by three task heads that run in **one forward pass**:
+PyTorch implementation of **MultiCheXNet** — a single DenseNet-121 encoder shared by three task heads that run in **one forward pass**:

 | Head | Task | Trained on | Output |
 |---|---|---|---|